What’s It All About?

 - Sign up, create a profile (and tell us a bit about your writing), join your preferred genre group, browse members and when you see someone who catches your attention, contact another writer for your ‘first date’ (this usually involves switching up a few chapters to see if you are compatible).

 - The details of how and how often you will critique with your partner are then left up to you.
 Ladies Who Critique simply provides a place where writers wanting critique can find – and be found by – potential critique partners.
-It’s run voluntarily and does not make a profit, so we depend upon our community to police themselves.
+It’s run by two volunteers and is not for profit, so we depend upon our community to police themselves.
 So far it’s worked out great, and many a positive critiquing relationship have been born!
 Please keep in mind our limited resources.

 How it All Started